Wherever you go, there you areJohn Kabbat Zin

 “To accept” or “to not accept” exists in your head only.
 It is an unnecessary drama.
 A distraction.
 It is fantasy, not reality.
-Your behavior already indicates an attitude of acceptance.
-And your tangible, of-the-world behavior is closer to reality than your mind games.
+Your very existence indicates an attitude of acceptance.
+And your tangible existence is closer to reality than your various mind games.

 So why not cut to the chase and have a relationship with what is already true?